ManriCamachoP/AeroDB/README.md

 # Airport Management DataBase in Central America using Python and SQL

-This repository contains the implementation of a MySQL database designed for managing information about airports in Central America.
+This repository contains the implementation of a MySQL database designed for managing information about airports in Florida, USA.

 ## About the Project